SFDO-Tooling/CumulusCI/docs/robot.md

 While a single `.robot` file is considered to be a test suite, Robot also considers folders to be suites.
 You can pass a folder to Robot to run all tests stored in that folder.
-So if you\'ve saved the `new_contact_record.robot`, `custom_keyword.robot`, and `ui.robot` test case files in the `tests` folder, you can run all of the tests in the command line.
+So if you've saved the `new_contact_record.robot`, `custom_keyword.robot`, and `ui.robot` test case files in the `tests` folder, you can run all of the tests in the command line.